zcobell/ADCIRCModules/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 ## Python
-When the python interface is compiled, you will have a PyAdcirc library file.
-For windows, this will by `PyAdcirc.dll` and for Linux type systems this will be `_PyAdcirc.so`.
-In addition to the library, you will see `PyAdcirc.py`.
+When the python interface is compiled, you will have an ADCIRCModules python library file, or pyadcircmodules.
+For windows, this will by `pyadcircmodules.dll`, `_pyadcircmodules.dylib` on Mac systems, and Linux type systems this will be `_pyadcircmodules.so`.
+In addition to the library, you will see `pyadcircmodules.py`.
 CMake will attempt to install these files to the appropriate directory, however, the user can change this.
-The standard library (`adcircmodules.dll` or `libadcircmodules.so` is also required to be in a location where it can be found at runtime (`LD_LIBRARY_PATH` on Unix systems).

 ```
-import PyAdcirc
+import pyadcircmodules
-m = PyAdcirc.Mesh("mymesh.grd")
+m = pyadcircmodules.Mesh("mymesh.grd")
 m.read()
 ```
 ## Documentation
-There is a Doxygen site available [Here](http://zcobell.github.io/ADCIRCModules/).
+There is a Doxygen site available [here](http://zcobell.github.io/ADCIRCModules/).
 The documentation is not yet complete, however, it is slowly progressing.
 The Python interface is not explicitly documentated, however, the Python interaction is generated using SWIG, so the function calls are identical.

 ## Compiling
 The build system for this project is CMake